abubakerKhaled/Learning_Log/README.md

 - **Journal Entries**: For each topic, users can add, edit, and review detailed journal entries to document their learning process.
 - **User Authentication**: Secure registration and login system to ensure privacy of user data.
 - **Responsive Design**: Accessible on various devices for learning on-the-go.
+- **Enhanced Security**: Uses `admin_honeypot` to add an additional layer of security by creating a honeypot for bots attempting to access the admin interface.

 ## User Journey